Does the School have an Enrolment Zone?

 Periodically, a fundraising sausage sizzle may be offered.
 You will be advised when this happens.

 Children eat their morning tea and lunch seated together and supervised by the duty teacher.
 The duty teacher will help to ensure the children eat their food.
 We prefer children to drink water as opposed to soda or juice.
 Water is readily available at all times.
 We also support you to limit the amount of sugar and artificial colourings in food and to send plenty of fresh whole foods.

 We have a zero waste goal at school, so students will take home any wrappers and containers.
 Children are encouraged to use recyclable packaging and "nude food" where possible.

 Can my child bring their own device to school?

 There is no need for your child to bring their own device to school.
-Senior students have supervised access to Chrome Books and will be issued their own school email address.
+Students have supervised access to Chrome Books and iPads.
+Senior students will be issued their own school email address.
 Cell phone use is not permitted at school.